'This year we either both lose or we both win'

 It will also be the first time the brothers have raced together competitively because of their two-year age gap.

-On sharing the experience together, 19-year-old Jasper said: "It's something we have always known could be possible but it's surreal to finally be here."
+On sharing the experience, 19-year-old Jasper said: "It's something we have always known could be possible but it's surreal to finally be here."

 Ollie, 21, added: "This is potentially my last year of serious rowing, so it's quite nice to close it out like this.